eagletrt-archived/api-swe/README.md

-# api-swe
+# Api-swe
-API to visualize gps position of fenice during test.
+API to visualize gps position of fenice during tests and races.